 Plans for the new lookout have been developed in collaboration with the Eastern Maar Aboriginal Corporation.

 Located on Kirrae Wurrung Country, the lookout design expresses the resilience of the broader Eastern Maar Nation.
 The two “clapsticks” of the structure are the colours of Ngayook (Sulphur Crested Cockatoo) and Ponponpoorramook (Red Tailed Black Cockatoo), which are primary totemic species to the Eastern Maar peoples.

 Comprised of two long rectangular sections, one resting on the terrain’s ‘saddle’ and the other cantilevered towards the horizon, the design will momentarily conceal the coastline as visitors enter, before it is revealed as they continue further along.
-The new lookout will be complemented by a one-way circuit loop walking track connecting back to the existing path.
-The track will be shrouded in vegetation, providing some protection from the weather and also an intimate experience within this special landscape.
+The lookout will be connected to the existing path network and Visitor Centre by a new concrete path and boardwalk.

 Above: Artist’s impression of the new lookout.

-Above: Steel frames being installed in late May 2022 - completing the first section of the project..
+Above: Steel frames being installed last year - completing the first section of the project.

 On-site works started in September 2021.

-Subject to on-ground and construction industry conditions, the lookout is expected to be completed in late 2022.
+Subject to on-ground and construction industry conditions, the lookout is expected to be completed in early 2024.

 From 14 September 2021, to ensure public safety, public access was restricted to the Castle Rock and Saddle viewing areas.

 During the course of this project visitors will continue to enjoy the other lookouts, boardwalks and visitor areas at the Twelve Apostles and the other spectacular visitor sites in the Port Campbell National Park.